Introduction

 Studies what is testing and quality under tuition.
 Learns what approaches and tools testers use and can list examples.
 Studies programming to create automation tools.
 Works with other testers to learn planning, design, execution, reporting and review meetings. |

-Developer-in-test is an alternative title for individual contributors who’s main responsibility is developing automation tools for testing, so are developers rather than testers.
+Developer-in-Test is an alternative title for individual contributors who’s main responsibility is developing automation tools for testers and testing, so are developers rather than testers.
 Otherwise, the titles of seniority would be the same.

 Head of Testing: The most senior testing administrative officer in an organisation that’s either a lead, manager or director depending on organisation size.